doublerebel/whycoffeescript.com/README.md

 ##CoffeeScript is a DSL.

 CoffeeScript is English.
 Why create a DSL or write out problems in pseudocode?
 Because it's easier for most to express their thoughts in their native language [\[3\]](http://amix.dk/blog/post/19614 "Domain Specific Languages in CoffeeScript").
-It removes the pieces of programming that only computers need (braces, etc.), enhancing focus on the real issue that needs to be solved.
+It removes the pieces of programming that only computers need (braces, semicolons, etc.), enhancing focus on the real issue that needs to be solved.

 Because CoffeeScript is in English, it is easier to talk about the problems I am solving.
 Whether I am discussing with a fellow programmer, or summarizing my current work to describe my day to my girlfriend, I often speak the code verbatim.
 Storytelling makes problems easier to solve [\[4\]](http://blog.bufferapp.com/science-of-storytelling-why-telling-a-story-is-the-most-powerful-way-to-activate-our-brains "What Storytelling Does to Our Brains").

 ##CoffeeScript debugs itself.

-Many libs exist to help JavaScript be less "tricky".
+Many libs and tools exist to help JavaScript be less "tricky".
 CoffeeScript does not need linting -- CoffeeScript has the compile-time syntax checking that devs in other languages rave about.
 It even has typing available with Contracts.coffee [\[5\]](http://disnetdev.com/contracts.coffee/ "Contracts.coffee").
 If a programmer considers themselves good at JavaScript, why do they need a linter?
 Perhaps it's time to admit that JavaScript's shortcomings are holding us back.

 ##CoffeeScript saves time.